jlvmoster/best-practices/python/python-best-practices.md

 ## Self Update Pip

-Update pip with the `-U` flag which is shorthand notation for `--upgrade`:
+Update pip with the `--user` flag for local user install and the `-U` flag which is shorthand notation for `--upgrade`:
 ```bash
 pip install --user -U pip
 ```